-This establishes a gap principle: for every fixed dimension $d\ge 4$, the invariant $\mathrm{plov}(f)$ cannot take any value in the open interval $\bigl(d(d-2) + 2\lfloor d/4 \rfloor, \, d^2\bigr)$.
-Our result thus reveals a new rigidity phenomenon for the polynomial volume growth of zero-entropy automorphisms.
-As a consequence, in dimension $4$ we determine all possible values of $\mathrm{plov}$, equivalently of the Gelfand--Kirillov dimension, thereby extending the results of Artin--Van den Bergh for surfaces and Lin--Oguiso--Zhang for threefolds.
+equivalently giving a sharp lower bound on the Gelfand--Kirillov dimension of the associated twisted homogeneous coordinate ring.
+This improves previous lower bounds of Keeler and of Lin--Oguiso--Zhang.
+In the proof, we introduce the notion of dynamical intersection polynomials and give a new characterization of $\mathrm{plov}(f)$ in terms of non-vanishing of intersection numbers.
+We also establish a gap principle for polynomial volume growth: for every fixed dimension $d\ge 4$, either $\mathrm{plov}(f)=d^2$, or $\mathrm{plov}(f)\le d(d-2) + 2\lfloor d/4 \rfloor$.
+This reveals a new rigidity phenomenon for zero-entropy automorphisms.
+As an application, in dimension $4$ we determine all possible values of $\mathrm{plov}$, thereby extending the results of Artin--Van den Bergh for surfaces and Lin--Oguiso--Zhang for threefolds.

 \subjclass[2020]{ 14J50, 16P90, 05E14, 16S38. }